Economy of Wales: Preston Model

 Community wealth building or the Preston Model has been suggested as a model for Wales which says, "retaining more civic wealth within a locality can boost growth and economic resilience in that particular area".
 In 2016/17, anchor institutions of Preston spent an additional £74 million on procurement in the Preston area an additional £200 million in Lancashire (from 39% to 79.2% locally retained spend) compared to 2012/13.
 The results of this spend included 4,000 more employees earning the "Real Living Wage", and a reduction in unemployment from 6.5% in 2013 to 3.1% in 2017.
 Another report says that productivity and median income have increased and deprivation has decreased.

-Economic sectors (A-Z)
+Economic sectors (A–Z)

 Agriculture

 In 2003, agriculture contributed £418 million to Welsh GVA, or 1.1% (including subsidies).
-1.6m hectares (around 77% of Wales' total land area) is used for agricultural production and an estimated 57,500 people are directly employed in the sector.
+1.6m hectares (around 77% of Wales's total land area) is used for agricultural production and an estimated 57,500 people are directly employed in the sector.
 Farming is dominated by beef, sheep and the dairy sector, with the arable sector accounting for 10% of agricultural output.
 Average farm size is 30–40 hectares, small by UK standards, and dominated by family-run enterprises.